Understanding FASD, Employment and Involvement with the Justice System

 Some people with FASD can have distinctive facial features, though most do not.
 When they occur, those facial features may present as small eye openings, thin upper lip, and smoothed groove between the nose and the upper lip.

 Additional medical issues

 Alcohol can cause serious physical and medical damage to the fetus.
 An individual exposed to alcohol in utero can be born with several medical issues including:

 - Sensory problems: vision and/or hearing (at times involving permanent hearing loss)

 - Organ damage: brain, heart, liver and kidney

 FASD can result in uneven and confusing maturity development.
 Strong abilities in some areas such as general intelligence can mask delays or challenges in other areas, such as language.

 When interacting with someone with FASD, one is encouraged to think younger, as ‘dysmaturity’ can be a symptom of the condition.

 FASD is a spectrum disorder, and the range and severity of cognitive and physical symptoms differs from one person to the next.

-FASD is permanent, with symptoms and impairments remaining apparent throughout the person’s life.
+FASD is permanent, with impairments remaining apparent throughout the person’s life.